I. Purpose of Policy

-In the event that the sum of the calculated Spending Allocation plus the calculated Advancement Fee (“Total Endowment Expenditures”) is less than three percent (3%) or greater than six and three-quarter percent (6.75%) of the current market value of the Endowed Funds, then the Spending Allocation and the Advancement Fee will be proportionally increased or decreased such that the Total Endowment Expenditures is increased to three percent (3%) or reduced to six and three-quarter percent (6.75%) accordingly.
+In the event that the sum of the calculated Spending Allocation plus the calculated Advancement Fee (“Total Endowment Expenditures”) is less than three percent (3%) or greater than six and one-half percent (6.50%) of the current market value of the Endowed Funds, then the Spending Allocation and the Advancement Fee will be proportionally increased or decreased such that the Total Endowment Expenditures is increased to three percent (3%) or reduced to six and one-half percent (6.50%) accordingly.

 - Spending Allocation

-The amount of funds allocated for expenditure for the purposes for which an Endowed Fund was established (“Spending Allocation”) will equal 4.25% annually (1.0625% per quarter) of the rolling prior 12-quarter average Unitized Market Value of the long-term pooled investment portfolio multiplied by the number of units held by each Endowed Fund at the end of the quarter The Spending Allocation will be transferred to the Endowed Fund spending account in quarterly installments on the first day of each quarter following the calculation.
+The amount of funds allocated for expenditure for the purposes for which an Endowed Fund was established (“Spending Allocation”) will equal 4% annually (1% per quarter) of the rolling prior 12-quarter average Unitized Market Value of the long-term pooled investment portfolio multiplied by the number of units held by each Endowed Fund at the end of the quarter.
+The Spending Allocation will be transferred to the Endowed Fund spending account in quarterly installments on the first day of each quarter following the calculation.

 - Advancement Fee

-The amount of funds allocated for expenditure for Foundation administrative expenses (“Advancement Fee”) will equal two percent (2.0%) annually (.5% per quarter) calculated based on the rolling prior twelve (12) quarter average Unitized Market Value of the long-term pooled investment portfolio multiplied by the number of units held by each Endowed Fund at the end of the quarter.
+The amount of funds allocated for expenditure for Foundation administrative expenses (“Advancement Fee”) will equal one and three-quarter percent (1.75%) annually (.4375% per quarter) calculated based on the rolling prior twelve (12) quarter average Unitized Market Value of the long-term pooled investment portfolio multiplied by the number of units held by each Endowed Fund at the end of the quarter.
 The full Advancement Fee, as calculated, will be transferred to the Foundation’s operating funds in quarterly installments on the first day of each quarter in the fiscal year beginning on the July 1st following the calculation.